Topological bands in the PdSe$_2$ pentagonal monolayer: Electronic band structure and symmetry indicators

-\textit{Electronic band structure and symmetry indicators} - The band structure of monolayer PdSe$_2$ has been extensively studied in previous works \cite{oyedele_pdse_2017,PdSe2_dft2015,PdSe2_renorm-gap,PdSe2_defectsPRB,PdSe2_compress,PdSe2_NJP_bandgap}.
-Here we focus on the band connectivity an associated topological properties of the low energy bands around the Fermi level.
-For this purpose we present in Fig.\ref{fig1} c) the electronic band structure including spin-orbit coupling (SOC) at the PBE level along the high-symmetry path $\Gamma-Z-D-B-\Gamma-D$ in momentum space (Brillouin zone is depicted in Fig. \ref{fig1} b), following the notation of \cite{bilbao_serverII}).
-The SOC addition is crucial for the results obtained as will be clarified in what follows.
-As it is well-known, PBE results systematically underestimate the fundamental gap in semiconductors and insulators, thus we have checked for other works that compute the electronic structure of monolayer PdSe$_2$ with Hybrid (HSE06) functional \cite{PdSe2_renorm-gap} and at the GW level \cite{GW_PdSe2}.
-These more expensive calculations show a larger band gap but keep the band general features unaltered, giving validity for the topological analysis using the PBE functional.
-From the band structure and the space group information it can be confirmed that all bands are doubly degenerated along the whole Brillouin zone (BZ) as monolayer PdSe$_2$ is centrosymmetric (SG\#14).
-The inclusion of SOC - associated to the use of double space groups - affects the degeneracies of the system with no SOC, leaving the possibility of only fourfold nodal points at the Z and D points.
-These points are protected by the nonsymmorphic symmetries of the SG in conjunction with time-reversal symmetry \cite{dresselhaus_group_2008}.
-These fourfold nodal points are present in every group of four bands in the structure.
-This is the basic ingredient for the band connectivity of the system, since as prescribed by the topological quantum chemistry theory \cite{TQC_rev}, these sets of four bands form what is known as a band representation \cite{TQC_PRB}.
-To start the study of the topological properties of monolayer PdSe$_2$ the first step is to search for a signature of nontrivial topology in the SG \#14.
-The most natural attempt is to look for strong topology as this is the most widely known type of nontrivial phase.
-In order to check this we use the results of Ref.\cite{Elcoro2020_smith}, adapted for the case of a two dimensional BZ.
-In \cite{Elcoro2020_smith} a Smith normal form decomposition is applied to the set of elementary band representations (EBR) of the SG.
-EBR are the building blocks to construct the bands of atomic insulators and as such, can be mapped directly to exponentially localized Wannier functions \cite{vanderbilt_2018} situated at the atomic positions of the material.
-Using these EBR the procedure is briefly sketched as follows.
-First an EBR matrix is constructed, including as coefficients the multiplicities of the irreducible representations (IR) at the high-symmetry points of the material ($\Gamma$,Z,D,B for our particular case).
+The first step in the study of the topological properties of monolayer PdSe$_2$ is the identification of nontrivial topology signatures in the corresponding space group, namely, SG \#14.
+Firstly, it is customary to look for strong topology, since this is the most widely known nontrivial phase.
+To this end, we employ the results of Ref.~\cite{Elcoro2020_smith}, adapted for the case of a two dimensional BZ.
+Specifically, a Smith normal form decomposition is applied to the set of elementary band representations (EBR) of the SG.
+Recall that EBR are the building blocks to construct the bands of atomic insulators and as such, they can be mapped directly to exponentially localized Wannier functions \cite{vanderbilt_2018} situated at the atomic positions of the material.
+The procedure is briefly sketched as follows.
+First an EBR matrix is constructed, including as coefficients the multiplicities of the irreducible representations (IR) at the high-symmetry points of the material ($\Gamma$, Z, D and B for our particular case).
 The elements of the EBR matrix are provided in Table \ref{tab1} (using the Bilbao Crystallographic Server information \cite{bilbao_serverII}).
+Next, the Smith normal form matrix $\Delta$ is calculated, which is a diagonal matrix with positive integer values.
+If some of these values are greater that one, then a strong topological phase is possible for the SG \cite{Elcoro2020_smith}.
+The $\Delta$ matrix for the (2D) SG\#14 is given by